-There is approximately a 20% chance that a "normal" couple will become pregnant after any one menstrual cycle.
-Eighty to ninety percent of these couples will become pregnant during one full year at attempting fertility.
-Infertility is common with one out of every six couples having trouble conceiving and/or carrying a child to term.
+A "normal" couple has a 15-20% chance of becoming pregnant during any one menstrual cycle.
+Eighty to ninety percent of these couples should become pregnant during one full year.
+Infertility is common, with one out of every six couples having trouble conceiving and/or carrying a pregnancy to delivery.
 Infertility is defined as the failure to become pregnant after one year of unprotected, well-timed sexual intercourse.
-Failure to conceive in 6 months for a woman less than age 30 or 3 consecutive miscarriages are considered additional reasons for evaluation.
-Infertility affects 6.1 million couples with 2.4 million new cases each year in the United States.
+This and failure to conceive in 6 months for a woman less than age 30 or 2 consecutive miscarriages are considered reasons to seek evaluation.
+Infertility more than 2.5 million people each year in the United States which means you are NOT alone.